tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers which are authenticating via a certificate MUST indicate so by sending the client an empty "signature_algorithms" extension.

-The "extension_data" field of this extension contains a "supported_signature_algorithms"
+The "extension_data" field of this extension in a ClientHello contains a "supported_signature_algorithms" value:
-value:

 %%% Signature Algorithm Extension